tishka25/The-Spine-App-iOS/README.md

 ## Warning DO NOT delete iOS platform from cordva

-## In order to run type in the root of the project:
+## If you change the html and/or javascript, type in the root of the project:
 ```bash
 $ cordova prepare
 ```